-IFRA QRA Category SAF Category Consumer Exposure mg/cm /day Product Type That Drives the Category Consumer Exposure Level Maximum Pragmatic Level Category 1 300 11.7 Lip Products Not Necessary Acceptable Exposure Level derived from QRA Category 2 300 9.1 Deodorants/Antiperspirants Not Necessary Acceptable Exposure Level derived from QRA Category 3 300 2.2 Hydroalcoholics for Shaved Skin Not Necessary Acceptable Exposure Level derived from QRA Category 4 100 2.2 Hydroalcoholics for Unshaved Skin Not Necessary Acceptable Exposure Level derived from QRA Category 5 100 4.2 Hand Cream Not Necessary Acceptable Exposure Level derived from QRA Category 6 100 1.4 Mouthwash Not Necessary Acceptable Exposure Level derived from QRA Category 7 300 4.4 Intimate Wipes Not Necessary Acceptable Exposure Level derived from QRA Category 8 100 1.0 Hair Styling Aids 2% The maximum concentration will not exceed 2% and may be lower if determined by the QRA.
+IFRA QRA Category SAF Category Consumer Exposure 1 mg/cm 2 /day Product Type That Drives the Category Consumer Exposure Level Maximum Pragmatic Level Category 1 300 11.7 Lip Products Not Necessary Acceptable Exposure Level derived from QRA Category 2 300 9.1 Deodorants/Antiperspirants Not Necessary Acceptable Exposure Level derived from QRA Category 3 300 2.2 Hydroalcoholics for Shaved Skin Not Necessary Acceptable Exposure Level derived from QRA Category 4 100 2.2 Hydroalcoholics for Unshaved Skin Not Necessary Acceptable Exposure Level derived from QRA Category 5 100 4.2 Hand Cream Not Necessary Acceptable Exposure Level derived from QRA Category 6 100 1.4 Mouthwash Not Necessary Acceptable Exposure Level derived from QRA Category 7 300 4.4 Intimate Wipes Not Necessary Acceptable Exposure Level derived from QRA Category 8 100 1.0 Hair Styling Aids 2% The maximum concentration will not exceed 2% and may be lower if determined by the QRA.
 Category 9 100 0.2 Rinse-off Hair Conditioners 5% The maximum concentration will not exceed 5% and may be lower if determined by the QRA.
 Category 10 100 0.1 Hard Surface Cleaners 2.5% The maximum concentration will not exceed 2.5% and may be lower if determined by the QRA.
 Category 11 10 0.00033 Candles Due to the expected negligible skin exposure from such products the risk of induction of dermal sensitization through the normal formulation and use of such products is considered to be negligible.
 As such, the concentration of fragrance ingredient is not restricted in the finished product.

-The Category Consumer Exposure Level (mg/cm/day) is driven by the product type in that category with the combined highest consumer exposure level and highest Sensitization Assessment Factor (SAF).
-In order to identify the product type consumer exposure that drives the category consumer exposure please refer to the Technical Dossier, Table 9.
+1The Category Consumer Exposure Level (mg/cm2/day) is driven by the product type in that category with the combined highest consumer exposure level and highest Sensitization Assessment Factor (SAF).
+In order to identify the product type consumer exposure that drives the category consumer exposure please refer to the Api and Vey 2008, Regulatory Toxicology and Pharmacology, Volume 52, pages 53-61, Table 2.